 7. Don’t use it?
 Sell it

-Clutter can be a goldmine – we’re talking clothes, old phones, the roller skates you’re using as a door stop… The golden rule is, if you haven’t touched it in 6 months, get rid: list it on eBay or advertise locally via noticeboards or a bootsale app.
+Clutter can be a goldmine – we’re talking clothes, old phones, the roller skates you’re using as a door stop… The golden rule is, if you haven’t touched it in 6 months, get rid: list it on eBay, advertise locally via Facebook marketplace or get it up on Depop or Vinted.
 Next, look for other people’s clutter to sell, via freecycling websites as well as store samples and online giveaways.

 8. Hustle (at home and away)